oruebel/ndx-icephys-meta/README.md

 ## Example

+Examples for the Python extension are available at ``src/pynwb/examples``.
+The unit tests in ``src/pynwb/ndx_icephys_meta/test`` can also serve as additional examples.

 The following shows a simple example.
 The steps with (A) - (E) in the comments are the main new steps for this extension.
 The other parts of the code are standard NWB code.